Nassar (actor): Early life and education

-Nassar was born on 5 March 1958 to Mehaboob Basha and Mumtaz in Tamil Nadu, India.
-He studied in St. Joseph's Higher Secondary School (Chengalpattu).
+Nassar was born as Muhammad Hanif on March 5, 1958, into a Tamil Muslim family in Palur, Tamil Nadu, India.
+His parents were Mehaboob Basha and Mumtaz.
+He studied in St. Joseph's Higher Secondary School, Chengalpattu.
 He moved to Madras (now Chennai) after school, where he finished his pre-university at Madras Christian College.
 At Madras Christian College, he was an active member of the Dramatic Society.
 Later for a brief time, he worked in the Indian Air Force.
 He trained in two acting schools: the South Indian Film Chamber of Commerce's Film Institute and the Tamil Nadu Institute for Film and Television Technology.